JMagic-Learner/Regex-Made-Easy/gist-template.md

 Now the above Regex expression probably looks absolute gibberish, but the following definitions and tutorials will help you understand how the above code matches the target url.

+We will break down the UW REGE.
+In contrast, we will build up our unique REGEX

 ## Table of Contents

 - [Anchors](#anchors)